By Professor Mak Yuen Teen

 KPMG was questioned by the FRC about its competence in performing adequate testing of revenue for certain audits and about its testing for impairment of goodwill.
 In particular, FRC questioned whether KPMG had sufficiently challenged management’s assumptions on goodwill impairment.

 Deloitte had been Carillion’s internal auditor since 2010.
 Annual fees of about £775,000 were charged.

 Throughout Deloitte’s appointment as internal auditor, a number of recommendations were made.
 However, issues raised were normally not deemed to be of high priority by Deloitte.
 Out of 309 recommendations between 2012 and 2016, only 15 were deemed to be such.
 Moreover, out of 61 internal audit reports made in 2015 and 2016, only one cited a lack of internal controls.
 The FRC’s enquiry found that Deloitte did not know about the ongoing dispute with Msheireb Properties with regards to the £200 million of debt owed.
-The FRC’s view was that Deloitte had failed in performing its professional duty to identify insufficient risk management
+The FRC’s view was that Deloitte had failed in performing its professional duty to identify insufficient risk management and financial controls.

 Apart from being Carillion’s internal auditor, Deloitte also acted as advisors to the RC, providing advice on the company’s pension scheme and undertaking due diligence for the acquisition of Eaga in 2011.
 After the acquisition, Deloitte received £730,000 in fees for attempting to restructure Eaga to improve profitability.